In this article:

 Check the status of your transfer

-You can check on the status of your transfer from your activity history.
-From here, you can also view and cancel your pending transfers.
+If you want to check on the status of your transfer, you can view and cancel your pending transfers.

 Frequently asked questions